scastillo/not-youtube-dl/README.txt

 PLEASE INCLUDE THE FULL OUTPUT OF YOUTUBE-DL WHEN RUN WITH -v.

-The output (including the first lines) contain important debugging information.
+The output (including the first lines) contains important debugging information.
 Issues without the full output are often not reproducible and therefore do not get solved in short order, if ever.